Data Engineer Take-Home Examples

 Trade-off documented: SQLite chosen over Elasticsearch for self-contained simplicity at this data size.
 Production version would use Elasticsearch or OpenSearch with a Kafka-fed update stream.

 Trap 1: Building a clever inverted index from scratch instead of using SQLite FTS5 or Whoosh.
-Wrong choice: graders care about the end-to-end design, not your custom index code.
+Wrong choice: reviewers care about the end-to-end design, not your custom index code.

 Trap 2: Skipping the update path.
 Many candidates ingest the initial dump and forget the 5-second freshness requirement.
-The freshness path is half the grade.
+The freshness path is half the score.

 Trap 3: Geo distance with naive Pythagoras.
 Use haversine.
 Document that you considered geohash bucketing for performance at larger scale.